Advanced Dentistry & Oral Sciences

 Geographic Diversity

-Students from other countries are interested in Dentistry & Oral Science, too.
-About 24.3% of those with this major are international students.
+Americans aren’t the only ones with an interest in Dentistry & Oral Science.
+About 26.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia